Installer Directory

 How much do high-temp air source heat pumps cost?

-Once again, the actual price will vary depending on the size and location of your homes.
+Once again, the actual price will vary depending on the size and location of your home.
 How much research you do, and your negotiation skills will also play a part in the price.
 While there may still be grants and subsidies in your area for such an installation you may find those opportunities are harder to find.
-Still an average UK household will pay between £8000 and £13,000 for a high-temperature air source heat pump installation.
+Still an average UK household will pay between £8000 and £16,000 for a high-temperature air source heat pump installation.

 As above, it’s worth considering some home improvements to make the most from your system.
 The same options apply, and the prices will be the same.
 That said, using a high-temperature air pump system will likely mean there’s less need to install insulation.